Armory8854/yapm/README.md

 ```

 # TODO
-- [ ] Implement proper playback of local files instead of streaming files.
+- [x] Implement proper playback of local files instead of streaming files.
 - [ ] Store image files locally instead of pulling high res copies online
 - [ ] Docker/Podman compose
   - Kind of overkill due to how basic the app is.
 However, compose is much more friendlier in general.
 - [ ] Package for nix
   - [ ] At the very least create a working proof of concept install.nix
   - [ ] Create a service as well

+# Credits
+This program utilizes many different libraries, and I wanted to give them a special mention here.
+Without them, this project would have taken a lot longer to get where it is today:

+1. The Podcast Index, for providing an API and helping to push the Value 4 Value model
+2. feedparser for making handling RSS feeds a breeze
+3. Flask for making web applications easy